KRproject-tech/FSI_by_FEM_and_UVLM/README.md

 __[Step 5] View plotted results__

-Plotted results (figures and movie) by [Step 4] are in "./XXXX/save" directory.
+Results (figures and movie) plotted by [Step 4] are in "./XXXX/save" directory.

 ## Parameters